FILIPPO GIUFFRIDA REPACI, Director

 In 2000 he was called to the European Executive Committee of the Democratici di Sinistra and then chaired the Belgian branch of the Partito Democratico, before joining Articolo Uno as a member of the National Direction of the party.

-Vice President of the International Federation of Resistance Fighters (FIR) and President of ANPI Belgium, Filippo coordinates the European activities of the Italian Partisans Associations and is a founding member of “ITACA”, a transnational association for communities abroad.
+Vice President of the International Federation of Resistance Fighters (FIR) and former President of ANPI Belgium, Filippo is a founding member of “ITACA”, a transnational association for communities abroad.

 Member of the Board of INCA CGIL in Belgium, Filippo is also President of the “Union of Italians in Europe” in Belgium and former Chairman of the “Italian Press Association”.